hadarge/yoshi/README.md

 ##### yoshi.hmr
 `Boolean` | `"auto"`

-Set to false in order to disable hot module replacement. (defaults to true) `"auto"` is an experimental feature which provides zero configuration HMR for react.
+Set to `false` in order to disable hot module replacement. (defaults to true)

+`"auto"` is an experimental feature which provides zero configuration HMR for react.
 It will include `react-hot-loader` to the top of the entry file and will wrap React's root component in special Higher Order Component which enables hot module reload for react.
 Also it will call `module.hot.accept` on the project's entry file.

+##### yoshi.hotReload
+`Boolean`

+If true, instructs the browser to physically refresh the entire page if / when webpack indicates that a hot patch cannot be applied and a full refresh is needed.

 #### yoshi.performance